The Healing Spirit of Giving

 Giving on a deeper level

 Think about something personal, Marko says.
 “A handwritten note along with their favorite cookies shows that you spent time on them and remembered what they like.
-If you can paint, knit, or make some other special thing, why not?
-You can send a gift card too – although it’s the one you made that they’ll never forget.”
+If you can paint, knit, or make some other special thing, why not? … it’s the one you made that they’ll never forget.”

-You can magnify your gift, too, by buying locally.
+You can magnify any gift, too, by buying locally throughout the year.
 “Independent shops, restaurants, and artists need you,” Marko says.
 “Let your gift touch as many people as possible.”

 Give an experience